fmalaspina/simpleswap-dapp/README.md

 A minimalistic web interface to interact with a smart contract for token swaps (like a simplified Uniswap).
 This frontend allows users to:

-- Connect their wallet via MetaMask.
+- Connect wallet via MetaMask.
 - Approve token transfers.
+- Preview amount to receive.
 - Swap Token A for Token B.
+       Token B for Token A.
-- Check the current swap price from A to B.
+- Check the current swap price from A to B and from B to A.

 ---
 ```text